The European Union is dealing with the worst refugee and migrant crisis since WWII.

 Migrants and refugees kept knocking, and EU countries kept turning a blind eye.
 Then in September, everyone saw photos of Aylan Kurdi, a drowned Syrian toddler who washed up on a beach in Turkey.
 That, plus the massive numbers of migrant and refugee deaths, made EU leaders decide they better shape up.

-The EU is proposing to redistribute 160,000 refugees across its member countries.
+Last year, the EU agreed to redistribute 160,000 refugees across its member countries.
 Key word: refugees.
 These are people who’ve fled home because of war or persecution.
 Looking at you, Syrians.
 But the plan hasn't exactly been a runaway success.
 And less wealthy nations like Hungary and Greece have been more reluctant to give refugees a home.
-And Germany will be rolling out the biggest welcome mat.
+But Germany's rolled out the biggest welcome mat.
 The US decided this all sounded fun and volunteered to take in 10,000 Syrian refugees last year.
 Then this year the US raised its hand again and said 'actually, we'll take even more.'
 The problem’s gotten so bad that the EU has started giving cash money incentives to places like Africa and Turkey.
 It’s hoping this will help these places deal with the crisis and keep migrants and refugees from flooding into Europe.

 theSkimm makes it easier to be smarter

 Congratulations!
 Welcome to theSkimm life.